-Investment Advisory Agreement: Concurrent with the Formation Transactions, the Company entered into the Investment Advisory Agreement with the Investment Advisory.
-On June 2, 2016, the Board approved the renewal of the Investment Advisory Agreement through June 20, 2017.
+Investment Advisory Agreement: Concurrent with the Formation Transactions, the Company entered into the Investment Advisory Agreement with the Investment Advisor.
+On June 3, 2015, the Board approved the renewal of the Investment Advisory Agreement through June 20, 2016.
 Pursuant to the Investment Advisory Agreement and subject to the overall supervision of the Board, the Investment Advisor provides investment advisory services to the Company.
 For providing these services, the Investment Advisor receives a fee, consisting of two components - a base management fee and an incentive fee.

-The base management fee is calculated at an annual rate of 1.75% based on the average value of total assets (other than cash or cash equivalents, but including assets purchased with borrowed amounts) at the end of the two most recently completed calendar quarters.
+The base management fee is calculated at an annual rate of 1.75% based on the average value of total assets (other than cash or cash equivalents but including assets purchased with borrowed amounts) at the end of the two most recently completed calendar quarters.
 The base management fee is payable quarterly in arrears.
-The base management fee under the Investment Advisory Agreement for the years ended December 31, 2016, 2015 and 2014 totaled \$8,254, \$7,545 and \$5,899, respectively.
+During the year ended December 31, 2014, the Investment Advisor waived \$13 of the base management fee attributable to a portfolio investment that funded into escrow on September 30, 2014 but did not close until after the end of the quarter.
+The base management fee under the Investment Advisory Agreement for the years ended December 31, 2015, 2014 and 2013 totaled \$7,545, \$5,899 and \$5,261, respectively.

 The incentive fee consists of two parts.
 The first part is calculated and payable quarterly in arrears based on the Company's pre-incentive fee net investment income for the quarter.
-Pre-incentive fee net investment income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that the Company receives from portfolio companies but excluding fees for providing managerial assistance) accrued during the calendar quarter, minus operating expenses for the quarter (including the base management fee, any expenses payable under the Administration Agreement (defined below) and any interest expense and dividends paid on any outstanding preferred stock, but excluding the incentive fee and excise taxes on realized gains).
+Pre-incentive fee net investment income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that the Company receives from portfolio companies but excluding fees for providing managerial assistance) accrued during the calendar quarter, minus operating expenses for the quarter (including the base management fee, any expenses payable under the Administration Agreement (defined below) and any interest expense and dividends paid on any outstanding preferred stock, but excluding the incentive fee, excise taxes on realized gains and any deferred organizing and offering costs).
 Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature (such as market discount, debt instruments with payment-in-kind income, preferred stock with PIK dividends and zero-coupon securities), accrued income the Company has not yet received in cash.
 The Investment Advisor is not under any obligation to reimburse the Company for any part of the incentive fee it receives that was based on accrued interest that the Company never collects.